Battle of Tsushima: Commander and crew experience

 Admiral Rozhestvensky faced a more combat-experienced battleship admiral in Tōgō Heihachirō.
 Admiral Tōgō had already killed two Russian admirals: Stepan Makarov outside of Port Arthur in the battleship Petropavlovsk in April 1904, then Wilgelm Vitgeft in his battleship in August of the same year.
 Before those two deaths, Tōgō had chased Admiral Oskar Starck, also flying his flag in the Petropavlovsk, off the battlefield.

 Admiral Tōgō and his men had two battleship fleet action experiences, which amounted to over four hours of combat experience in battleship-to-battleship combat at Port Arthur and the Yellow Sea.

-The Japanese fleets had practiced gunnery extensively since the beginning of the war, using sub-calibre practice guns (Note: Large calibre long barrel rifle with special mounts to be centered in the bore) mounted in their larger guns.
+The Japanese fleets had practiced gunnery extensively since the beginning of the war, using sub-calibre practice guns (Note: Large-calibre long-barrel rifle with special mounts to be centered in the bore) mounted in their larger guns.
 (Note: As an indication of unusually high level of gunnery training Tōgō applied to the fleet, the Maizuru Naval Arsenal requested an increase in 1905 fiscal year budget for additional 40,000 rounds of sub-calibre practice ammunition on 17 May 1905 for Mikasa, 34,000 rounds for cruiser Nisshin, 1,000 rounds per gun for destroyer Sazanami, among others, as they depleted annual allocations merely one and a half months into the fiscal year (Fiscal years begin on 1 April).
 These requests were all approved by the Fleet Management Dept. of the Naval Ministry for the entire fleet.)
-(Note: The Russian 2nd Pacific Squadron departed Libau with small supply of sub-calibre practice ammunition.
-The transport Irtysh was loaded with additional practice ammunition for the squadron, but was delayed in departure due to an accident, and was left behind at Libau for repair.
+(Note: The Russian 2nd Pacific Squadron departed Libau with a small supply of sub-calibre practice ammunition.
+The transport Irtysh was loaded with additional practice ammunition for the squadron but was delayed in departing due to an accident and was left behind at Libau for repairs.
 The Russian Admiralty decided to unload the ammunition, send it via the Trans-Siberian railroad to Vladivostok, and reload the ship with coal, without notifying Rozhestvensky (who was promoted to rear admiral on the strength of founding the gunnery training school of the Baltic Fleet.), who learned about the decision after reaching Madagascar.
 The squadron conducted four practice sessions each at Nosy Be and Cam Ranh Bay.)